Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 Sold in pairs, the gloves’ soft leather palm offers an excellent feel and a sleek finish.
 It may not provide the best grip in the wettest weather, but it’s generally pretty durable and robust.

 + Wind and water repellent

-+ Neat fit
++ Very neat fit

 - No extra protective cuff

-Overall, the Callaway Thermal Grip gloves deliver a good halfway house in terms of winter gloves – impressive warmth with a decent level of feel retained.
+The Microfiber outer shell provides good protection against both wind and water whilst also allowing good freedom of movement for the fingers.
+Overall, the Callaway Thermal Grip gloves deliver a good halfway house in terms of winter gloves and a standard glove, featuring impressive warmth with a decent level of feel retained.

 + Great feel thanks to suede palm